What does an Addiction Counselor in South Dakota do? What is Their Job Role?

 For both CACs and LACs, a minimum of a C grade is required in each course for accreditation.

-If a person has a high school education or GED, he or she may begin working as an Addiction Counselor Trainee (ACT).
-ACT credentialing requires hiring as a paid worker or acceptance of a voluntary position.
+If a person has a high school education or GED, he or she may begin working as a South Dakota Addiction Counselor Trainee (ACT).
+ACT South Dakota credentialing requires hiring as a paid worker or acceptance of a voluntary position.
 A person may remain an ACT for up to five years, but annual renewal is required.

 Residency and Work Requirements